-The University of Bolton has a long and proud tradition of delivering academic qualifications alongside sound practical experience.
-The University embraces diversity and values difference and prides itself on staying abreast of social, cultural and economic change and incorporating its impact in its courses and work with partners.
-This combination of innovation, inclusivity and a willingness to look beyond the traditional boundaries of the University, makes it the ideal home for the Centre for Islamic Finance.
+Bolton, where I live, is a famously friendly town situated close to the cities of Manchester and Liverpool.
+With one of the largest percentages of Muslim students in the UK, the University embraces diversity and values difference.
+It prides itself on staying abreast of social, cultural and economic change and reflecting this in its courses and work with partners.
+This combination of innovation, inclusivity and a willingness to look beyond the traditional boundaries of the University makes it the ideal home for the Centre for Islamic Finance.

 I hope you enjoy looking around our website and if you do decide to study with us, or want to come and visit, you can be assured of a warm welcome.